bird-house/birdhouse-deploy/birdhouse/optional-components/README.md

 Use same docker image as regular Finch by default but can be customized.

-Use sqlite DB instead of Postgres like the regular Finch.
+Use a separate Postgres DB for this optional component to be completely self-contained and to allow experimenting with different versions of Postgres DB.

 Magpie will be automatically configured to give complete public anonymous access for this second Finch.